National Basketball Association: Media coverage

 As one of the major sports leagues in North America, the NBA has a long history of partnerships with television networks in the United States.
 The NBA signed a contract with DuMont Television Network in its eighth season, the 1953–54 season, marking the first year the NBA had a national television broadcaster.
 Similar to the National Football League, the lack of television stations led to NBC taking over the rights from the 1954–55 season until April 1962–NBC's first tenure with the NBA.
 The 2025–26 season marks the first year of 11-year agreements with broadcast networks ABC and NBC, pay television network ESPN, and streaming services Peacock and Amazon Prime Video to nationally televise games in the United States.
 Games that are not broadcast nationally are usually aired over regional sports networks specific to the area where the teams are located.

+In April 2026, Reuters and the National Basketball Association entered into a partnership to globally distribute game highlights and official league content, aiming to expand the NBA's media reach and enhance its international revenue streams.